How to make Chocolate Weapons Bark for your next Walking Dead or Halloween party. This easy bark recipe is sure to be a hit with all your friends!

-I have to tell you I think I may actually be the show's biggest fan.
-I know so many people say that.
-But I think I may actually deserve this title, for so many reasons.
+In all honesty, I have to tell you I think I may actually be the show's biggest fan.
+Yeah, I know so many people say that but I think I may actually deserve this title.

 I questioned whether I wanted to keep watching or not.
 Then my whole world got turned upside down.
 My life changed forever.
-My nice, normal, hard working, dedicated mom status went to hell in a handbasket.
+Seriously, my nice, normal, dedicated mom status went to hell in a hand basket.

 Why?
 When?
 How?
 I hear you asking all those questions.

-I've torn through the entire show over 15 times.
+To tell the truth, I've torn through the entire show over 35 times now.
 No, I'm not kidding.
-We actually lost count at 15, so we estimate it’s more like 18 times.
-Clearly I have problems.
+Clearly, I have problems.

 So....you know, I'll wait while someone sends him to save me from myself.